Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 # Dota-Quiz-Twitch-Bot
-A Simple Twitch Bot, that regularly posts questions into a twitch channel that can be answered by the viewers.
+A Simple Twitch Bot, that regularly posts questions into a twitch channel that can be answered by the viewers.<br/>
-This bot was built for the streamer https://twitch.tv/HansiPowers
+This bot was built for the streamer https://twitch.tv/HansiPowers <br/>
-This is also the reason all text, that is posted to the chat is in german.
+This is also the reason all text, that is posted to the chat is in german.<br/>
-When implementing multiple languages it is a requirement to always have german as a supported language.
+When implementing multiple languages it is a requirement to always have german as a supported language.<br/>

 New features can freely be tested in the chat of https://twitch.tv/dota_quiz